iamkash/intellispec-landing/docs/CONTENT-MANAGEMENT.md

    → Be specific and detailed

 4. Describe Solution
-   → Explain how IntelliSpec solved it
+   → Explain how intelliSPEC solved it
    → Mention specific modules used

 5. Add Results/Metrics